 Atmospheric and topographic conditions can affect the quality and strength of GPS signals and cause distortions in the data.
 The location of satellites at given times of the day provide for better or worse signal strength, which affects the accuracy of triangulation.
 This is typically only important when trying to locate a feature within a foot or two of where it is actually located.
 Cloudy, rainy, or snowy conditions can have an effect on signal strength and of course lead to moisture build-up in the electronics.
 GPS signals can be distorted by bouncing off buildings and rock cliffs.
 When working in areas with tall hard surfaces or in a deep canyon, it may be necessary to use higher quality GPS units that can filter distorted data or switch to the use of a map and compass in these areas.
 Another technique is to capture a good GPS position from a nearby high point and then measure a bearing and distance from that GPS position.
 Dense forest canopy can also have a significant effect on GPS signal strength.
-This can be overcome by using higher quality GPS units are usually more accurate after they have acquired GPS data for at least 15 minutes.
+This can be overcome by using higher quality GPS units or using a combination of GPS, map, compass, and laser range finder.
+GPS units are usually more accurate after they have acquired GPS data for at least 15 minutes.
 A good accuracy test for a GPS unit is to see how accurately it is locating a known point such as a road intersection in an open area.